 At Ideas2IT’s ML services practice, we often encounter real time stream processing use cases with stringent performance requirements.
 In such situations, we constantly seek tool sets that can meet the requirements.
-This blog post describes one such requirement and comparison we did between solutions based on Go, Spark and plain vanilla Python.
+This blog post describes one such requirement and comparison we did between solutions based on Golang, Spark, and plain vanilla Python.
 Here are our findings:

 Big data processing, as a field, has been receiving a lot of attention from developers in the past few years, and there are a number of great open source projects to show for it.
 Most of these projects expect the problem to be expressed as a Directed Acyclic Graph (DAG), with each vertex being a processing task.
 This works great for many types of data processing requirements, but increasingly we have been seeing use cases where this is not enough.
 One common scenario is where recent historical data of a certain user (from just a few seconds back) could affect the prediction for the current row.

-We took one such use case and created separate implementations using Python, Spark and Go, and compared for performance, monitoring, ease of development, scalability and maintainability.
+We took one such use case and created separate implementations using Python, Spark and Golang, and compared for performance, monitoring, ease of development, scalability and maintainability.

 We get json access logs for many users, the aim is to predict whether an event is an anomaly or not.
 To do this, we need to store some metadata about each user – we need aggregate information for all the locations that a user has logged in from, what the most recent cities are, recent login times, etc. This data is needed for the processing of every incoming row, and would get modified by every incoming row.
 Once we have retrieved the most recent user aggregates and also modified them with the new data, we do the actual prediction which is fairly straightforward and have no other dependencies.

 1. We could get the user aggregate retrieval and updation process to happen in a single thread.
 This would make sure user aggregates are always completely up to date, but would also prevent the program from scaling beyond a single core.